 - Be prepared for all weather with hats, boots, sunscreen, bottled water, etc.

 - Please do not bring personal containers to the farm this season.
 We will be selling new buckets for you to purchase berries by the volume.
 This decreases customer and staff interaction by 50%, allows the farm to have a one way flow of traffic and allows all u-pick sales to be handles outdoors.
 We appreciate your understanding with this.
-Please note: you can bring back your 2020 buckets for a $1 discount off the u-pick price.
+Please note: you can bring back your 2020 and 2021 buckets for a $1 discount off the u-pick price.
 No plastic bags are allowed in the field.
 We encourage you to leave all bags at home.
 If you need to bring a backpack, it will be searched upon exiting the farm.

 - Please check in at the white tent just left of the main farm market upon arrival and sanitize your hands before entering the fields.